hightouchio/hightouch-github-action/README.md

 # Hightouch Github Action

 This Github action allows users to trigger a Hightouch sync with a sync ID via the Hightouch API.
-Use it in your workflows to
+Use it in your workflows to automate Hightouch syncs in your pipelines.

 ## Usage

 ### Inputs

 `sync-id`: The ID of the sync you wish to trigger.
-You can find this in the Hightouch UI in the sync page.
+You can find this in the Hightouch UI on the sync page.

 ### Outputs